mirceaulinic/mirceaulinic.github.io/_posts/2018-12-17-why-automate.md

-*Disclaimer*: I am not speaking in the name of my employer; similarly, I have not been told / paid / whatever to write these: I'm trying to use this as an example out of my own experience: to me, it was an incredible experience and opportunity to have this impact and give a helping hand with this.
+*Disclaimer*: I am not speaking in the name of my employer; similarly, I have not been told / paid / whatever to write these: I'm trying to use this as an example out of my own experience: to me, it was an incredible experience and opportunity to give a helping hand with this, and seeing the results and the positive impact on the business, as in terms of revenue, customer satisfaction, etc. Nevertheless, there are many other factors as well, but that's beyond the purpose of this post.

 The more reliable and flexible network we build, the more customers are going to trust your company, and your company is going to trust the network.
 Currently